ppy/osu-wiki/news/2024/2024-10-30-osu-world-cup-2024-qualifiers-recap.md

 ![](/wiki/shared/news/2024-10-30-osu-world-cup-2024-qualifiers-recap/chiv-and-dada-banner.png)

-Mappooling for the biggest tournament of the year is not an easy feat, especially for a crucial stage such as the Qualifiers.
+Mappooling for the biggest tournament of the year is not an easy feat, especially for a stage as crucial as the Qualifiers.
 Below you will find an interview with chiv and Dada, members of the osu!
 World Cup mappooling selector team.
-They are in charge of mappooling the entire tournament, but we will delve into the specific of pooling for Qualifiers.
+They are in charge of mappooling the entire tournament, but we will delve into the specifics of pooling for the Qualifiers.

 <div class="news-chat-quote__text-container">